superbrown/tag-based-logger/README.md

 		at java.lang.reflect.Method.invoke(Method.java:606)
 		at com.intellij.rt.execution.application.AppMain.main(AppMain.java:120)

-The only implementation of this so far is a wrapper for Log4j.
+The only implementation I've made of this so far is a wrapper for Log4j.
 Its API mirrors Log4j's, but the logging methods have optional arguments to designate tags (as above).
 Additionally, the wrapper's constructor takse 0..n tags as arguments, designating tags that will be applied (at a minimum) to each log entry the logger generates.